 What if I Can’t Afford It?

 The California Residential Mitigation Program (CRMP) will give homeowners $3,000 to go towards retrofitting their home for earthquakes and prevent future damage.
-Only certain homes qualify for this program, including those that: have raised foundations, and are built on a low or level slope, was built before 1979 and made of wood.
+Only certain homes qualify for this program, including those that: have raised foundations, are built on a low or level slope, were built before 1979, and are made of wood.
 For more information on this program, please check here.

 While the news of earthquakes may be surprising and scary, earthquake retrofitting will help you feel safe in the knowledge that your home is secure.
 Contact Dalinghaus Construction for a free estimate today!